The Wisdom of Patanjali’s Yoga Sutras: A New Translation and Guide by Ravi Ravindra

 No avoiding controversial topics

-Full review: The Wisdom of Patanjali’s Yoga Sutras, Ravi Ravindra
+Buy now: The Wisdom of Patanjali’s Yoga Sutras: A New Translation and Guide by Ravi Ravindra

 - Hardcover: 220 pages